cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Parameters:
 - params, the MHF parameters established out of band
+- Nn, length of the key derivation nonce
+- Na, length of the authentication key
+- Ne, length of the exporter key

 Input:
 - IdU, an opaque byte string containing the user's identity